n00b21337/solidity-practice/projects/src/Checklist.md

     always represented as uint8 values.
 11. Delete vars, doesnt delete and free space, it only set variables to their default values, check the code for defaults
+12. The evm considers a call to non-existing contract to always succeed, so there is a check of extcodesize > 0 when making an external call.
+But call, staticcall, delegatecall, send, transfer do not include this check so need to add it if you are calling non specified contracts
+13.